ckeditor/ckeditor5-demos/productivity-pack/README.md

-# Editor with Document user interface

-CKEditor comes with a variety of editor types and user interface configuration options you can choose from.
-See all of them in action.

-The Document editor provides a similar editing experience to some native word processors such as Microsoft Word, with the UI that resembles a paper document.
+# Productivity Pack editor

+Test out all the features included in the Productivity Pack.
+You can find Table of Contents, Format Painter and Templates in the toolbar and Document Outline in the left sidebar.
+Don’t forget to type <kbd>/</kbd> to display the Slash Commands dropdown!

-See this demo live at [ckeditor.com](http://ckeditor.com/ckeditor-5/demo/editor-types.html#document) or read more about it in the [CKEditor 5 documentation](https://ckeditor.com/docs/ckeditor5/latest/examples/builds/document-editor.html).
+See this demo live at [ckeditor.com](https://ckeditor.com/productivity-pack/#b-demo-editor) or read more about each feature in CKEditor 5 documentation for [Slash Commands](https://ckeditor.com/docs/ckeditor5/latest/features/slash-commands.html), [Table of contents](https://ckeditor.com/docs/ckeditor5/latest/features/table-of-contents.html), [Document outline](https://ckeditor.com/docs/ckeditor5/latest/features/document-outline.html), [Templates](https://ckeditor.com/docs/ckeditor5/latest/features/template.html), [Format painter](https://ckeditor.com/docs/ckeditor5/latest/features/format-painter.html).

 ## Installation steps